danish20/Austin/DESIGN.md

 ## Problem Statement
 Scrum is one of the leading agile development methodologies used by numerous development teams worldwide.
+Scrum consists of the following major tasks:
-There are two major activities in Scrum: sprint planning, which defines work to be broken down into cycles and daily stand-up meetings, which are time-boxed meetings to keep the other members of the development team updated.
-However, there are a few issues with conducting daily stand-up meetings.
+* Sprint planning, which defines work to be broken down into cycles
+* Daily stand-up meetings, which are time-boxed meetings to keep the other members of the development team updated.
+* Sprint Analytics, which enables the team to better know about past or present sprint statistics and progress.
+There are a few issues with conducting daily stand-up meetings.
 If the team size is large, stand-ups can go over time.
 Stand-up meetings can be difficult to co-ordinate if team members are working remotely or in different time zones.
-Also, if a member misses a meeting, there is no history of the meeting for reference.
-In order to overcome the shortcomings of synchronous  stand-up meetings, we propose a slack bot for conducting asynchronous stand-up meetings and sprint management.
+If a member misses a meeting, there is no history of the meeting for reference.
+In order to analyze past sprints and be able to better plan out future sprints, certain statistical and visual aids can be leveraged.
+However, this can become a tedious job for the scrum master or the product owner.
+In order to overcome the shortcomings of synchronous  stand-up meetings and also provide automated sprint analytics reports, we propose a slack bot for conducting asynchronous stand-up meetings and sprint management.
 In asynchronous stand-up meetings, users will be notified at a specified time to answer the three stand-up questions.
 The users have the freedom of setting this time for notification.
 There are a few advantages of having asynchronous stand-up meetings.
 * It is convenient for remote teams working together.
 * Since a history is maintained, it is possible for anyone who missed a meeting or a new member of the team to get up to speed.
+By providing automated analytics report, it reduces the overhead on the scrum master and also helps to better track the progress of sprints and efficiently plan future ones.

 ## Bot Description
-Keeping all the advantages of asynchronous stand-up meetings in mind, we propose a slack bot named AUSTIN, which achieves all the above mentioned objectives.
-It would be very difficult for a scrum master to conduct asynchronous stand-up meetings.
+We propose a slack bot named AUSTIN, which achieves the above mentioned objectives.
+It would be very difficult for a scrum master to conduct asynchronous stand-up meetings and provide sprint analytics.
 Hence, automating this process using a bot is a good solution.
-There are two major tasks that our bot carries out:
+There are three major tasks that our bot carries out:
 * **Sprint Management:** Our bot allows the product owner to add stories and tasks, assign tasks to users, and assign hours to stories.
 * **Conducting stand-up meetings:** While conducting stand-up meeting, our bot will ask three questions:
 	* What did you do yesterday?
 The bot will list out the tasks assigned to the user.
 The user has to select which task did he work 	on and for how many hours.
 There will also be an option for listing activities which are not included in the list of tasks.
 	* What will you do today?
 Again, the tasks assigned to the user will be listed.
 	* Any obstacles?
 The user can mention which team members are dependencies for him.
+* **Sprint Analytics:** The bot will provide the following analytics
+	* Comparison: Compare the work done in this sprint with the work done in previous sprint in terms of tasks completed, compare sprint velocity of the team, find out top performers of the team by calculating the number of tasks completed by the user, evaluate task performance by comparing what the estimated time for the task was with the actual time taken to complete the task.
+	* Charts: Provide visual representation of the past and present sprint activities.
+These include burndown charts, user perfomance charts depicting which stories were assigned to the user and how much time the user took to complete these, velocity graph, current sprint status showing number of active stories, number of completed stories, average velocity, etc.
+	* Recommendations: Provide recommendations like how to improve performance by analyzing the past incomplete stories and recommend re-allocating the hours that were assigned to the worst performer.

 The entire stand-up meeting record will be saved in a database.
 The user also has an option to edit a message, and these changes will be reflected in the database.
 Once the stand up is complete, the bot will show the status to the user and post summary on a common channel.
 The obstacles(other team members) will also be notified via this common channel.
 A new channel will be created for every new sprint.
-Based on the data collected, user reports can be generated after the end of every sprint.
-These reports will include a graphical representation of user's performance, like the tasks completed, the tasks left incomplete, number of hours worked, etc.
+Based on the data collected, sprint analytics reports will be generated.

 ## Use Cases